Spay & Neuter

-Across the country and around the world, millions of cats and dogs of all ages and breeds are euthanized annually or suffer as strays.
+Every year across the country and around the world, millions of cats and dogs of all ages and breeds are killed in shelters.
 Many of these are the result of unwanted, unplanned litters that could have been prevented by spaying or neutering.
-Rarely surviving for more than a few years on their own, strays die painfully by starvation, disease, freezing or being hit by cars.
+Here are some other great reasons to spay or neuter:

 Regardless of the age when spayed or neutered, your pet will remain a caring, loving and protective companion.
 Any slight changes will be positive.
 Neutering will reduce the need to breed, which has a calming effect on many animals.
 Both neutered male canines and felines tend to stop roaming and fighting, and they also lose the desire to mark their territory with urine.

-The sooner you spay your female, the better her health will be in the future.
-Many veterinarians practice safe early sterilization.
+The sooner you spay your pet, the better their health will be in the future.
+Many veterinarians and shelters use the safe practice of pediatric sterilization.
 The longer a female goes unspayed, the greater the likelihood of developing mammary tumors or uterine infections.
 In fact, a female spayed before her first heat (six to nine months of age) has one-seventh the risk of developing mammary cancer as does an intact female.
-Early age spay/neuter is safe and effective.
+Pediatric spay/neuter is safe and effective.
 If you have a new puppy or kitten, talk with your veterinarian about when they recommend the surgery.

 Pets Will Not Become Fat and Lazy if Spayed or Neutered